thaihung203/xfpopup/README.md

   + dropdown view (like android's spinner or combobox)
   + top-down notification (not yet complete)
   + a native loading view

-As this is part of my bigger project, so I'll try my best to up it date every time I get free time.
+As this is a part of my bigger project, I'll try my best to up it date when I got time.
 I really hope that someone could help me to finish this

+#How to use
+Please look in the code, use it for whats you want

 #Limitations
 A lot ;), some are follows :
   + The dropdow view is not change the size when the anchor view size changing (eg : the screen rotate from portrait to landscape)
   + the design of dialog look very ugly
-  + the function to get screen size not test (you can using the xlab device for this)
+  + the function to get screen size is not tested (you can using the xlab device for this)
-  + not test for memory leak
+  + memory leak not tested